Llenar70/allye-doc/DID.md

     *   A variable that uniquely identifies each individual or unit (e.g., company, region).
     *   Required when using an individual fixed-effects model (when the `Fixed Effects` option is enabled).
 Can be a Discrete Variable, String Variable, or a Continuous Variable that effectively functions as a categorical ID.
 *   **Covariates** (Optional):
-    *   Time-varying or time-invariant variables that may affect the outcome variable and whose distribution might differ between the treated and control groups.
-Including these in the model can improve the precision of estimates and reduce bias (when the `Covariate Adjustment` option is enabled).
+    *   Time-varying or time-invariant variables that may affect the outcome.
+If you place variables in the Covariates list, they are included in the model (no separate checkbox).
     *   Can be numerical (Continuous Variable) or discrete (Discrete Variable).
 *   **Meta Variables** (Optional):
     *   Identifiers or additional information not directly used in the analysis but to be retained in the data.